Misdemeanor vs. Felony Assault Charges in Tennessee

 - The alleged victim feared for their well-being

-- Was the alleged victim a transit system or public employee
+- Whether the alleged victim was a transit system or public employee

-- The alleged offender is under diversion or a probation agreement
+- Whether the alleged offender is under diversion or a probation agreement

 Understanding Assault Charges in Memphis